Usage and Examples

 raytrace!(m::model; IRatios::Union{Float64,Array{Float64,}}=1.0,

 This function should be called after combining all relevant models (i.e. mCombined = m1 + m2 + m3...).
-It performs raytracing in discrete steps (no absorption, only adding intensity in chunks along the line of sight until maximum optical depth τ is reached) and generates a new model object with extraneous points removed.
+Points are binned by pixel, sorted front-to-back along the line of sight, and combined with a segmented exp(-τ) scan: each point attenuates those behind it, points past τCutOff are dropped, and IRatios is applied as a global per-submodel weight.
+A new model object is returned with the extraneous points removed.
 Note that this function will mutate the input model objects.

 Arguments